collective energy

 § Walk and Talk Therapy (with one-to-one OR group Coaching opportunities; optional)

-The aim is to be together and create a balance of conscious awareness, explore our focuses, and discover how our energy levels are either helping us or blocking progress.
+The aim is to navigate our energy levels to see how they are helping us or if they blocking progress.

-Provide support that looks at the whole person by tapping into our emotions, mental health, nutrition AND our physical selves.
-We can explore everyday relationships, starting with our ‘self’.
-We will also have a lot of fun sharing stories on cooking, music, art, health and fitness, sport, leisure activities and what films we like, and how we like to be creative.
-We can plan for outings and retreat opportunities.
+Support that looks at the whole person by tapping into emotions, mental health, nutrition AND our physical biology.
+We explore everyday relationships, starting with our ‘self’.
+We share our stories, topics such as what we like cooking, music, art, health and fitness, sport, leisure activities and what films we like, and how we like to be creative.
+We plan for outings and retreat opportunities.
 Good access to evidence and practical information.
 Community and person-centred approach, to health and wellbeing.
 Data collection, as we evolve - on relationships, identities, interests and creative output.
 Explore our own assets – skills, knowledge, social networks, and build blocks for good health.
 Support from peers – who may share similar experiences.
 This can be a powerful tool for improving and maintaining health.
 We know that social isolation can be a major public health issue, so to prevent this, we believe there is always scope for interventions, such as Number21, to improve social connections.

-A flow of new ideas and neurodiverse intelligence is needed to provide a full picture of what can work and what might be needed.
+A flow of new ideas and neurodiverse intelligence is valuable to provide a full picture of what can work and what might be needed.

 Such person and community centred opportunities can enable individuals to realise their full potential; and will ultimately contribute to building a healthier resilient community – which can positively impact wider community experiences.